RamaLingeswaraRao950/FriendFusion/README.md

        - Advice 💡
        - Animated effects 🎉💖

-4. Enjoy the confetti and sounds if you score high! 🚀
+4. Enjoy the confetti and sounds if you score high ! 🚀

 ### 🌟 Friendship Levels :--